 In this episode, Stephanie interviews Lily Nichols, RDN, CDE.
 Lily is a registered dietitian who specializes in gestational diabetes.
 One of her biggest passions is prenatal nutrition research and education, which is what we are going to talk about on today’s show.
-We discuss alternative nutrition considerations for pregnancy, dispell common myths, and so much more!
+We discuss alternative nutrition considerations for pregnancy, dispel common myths, and so much more!
 We share similar philosophies on prenatal nutrition and since we nerded out for almost two hours, we split this interview into two parts.
-If you enjoy this information make sure to check out her book,Real Food for Pregnancy, and the Whole30 Healthy Mama, Happy Baby program which covers this topic in more detail.
+If you enjoy this information make sure to check out her book,Real Food for Pregnancy, and the Whole Mamas Pregnancy Program which covers this topic in more detail.

 Enjoy the listen!